Hanoi Metro: Line 2A: Cat Linh - Ha Dong

-Line 3 (Van Mieu Line): Nhon - Hanoi Station Section
+Line 3: Nhon - Hanoi Station Section

 The Hanoi Metro Rail System Project (Line 3: Nhon - Hanoi Station section) is in line with the Prime Minister's decision approving the transport development of Hanoi by 2030 and vision to 2050 (519/QD-TTg dated 31 March 2016).
 The project has the Hanoi Metropolitan Railway Management Board, French government, Asian Development Bank, and European Investment Bank as the investors, and will be built in two phases.
 Phase 1 is 12.5 km long in total and consists of 12 stations, with 8.5 km elevated and 4 km underground, and will serve residents from districts such as Nam Tu Liem, Bac Tu Liem, Cau Giay, Ba Dinh, Dong Da, and Hoan Kiem.

 Construction for Line 3 began in 2010 and was initially targeted to commence service in 2018.
 However, in 2017, it was announced that the construction would not be complete until 2021, and that the operation start was deferred to 2022.
-In July 2018, the Hanoi Metropolitan Railway Management Board (MRB) announced that only 43% of the work for Line 3 had been completed and that the launch date would most likely be delayed until early 2023.
-The line was further delayed in September 2022 when the authorities announced that they expected the line to open in 2027.
+In July 2018, the Hanoi Metropolitan Railway Management Board (MRB) announced that only 43% of the work for Line 3 had been completed, and the launch date of elevated section would most likely be delayed until early 2023.
+However, in September 2022, the authorities requested to extend the deadline to 2025, and increase the budget by a further VND1.9 trillion ($80.77m USD).
+The line was further delayed in September 2022 when the authorities announced that they expected the line to fully open in 2027.